d2s/website-1/src/pages/terms_of_service.en.md

    5. The changes to the Terms of Service become binding in the event that the Company (i) does not dispute the changes within the above-mentioned time period or (ii) continues to use the Service after the above-mentioned period.
    6. Honeypot will inform the Company about the possibility of disputing the changes and the legal consequences, especially the legal consequences of a lack of opposition, when notifying the Company about the changes to the Terms of Service.
    7. If the Company disputes the changes in time, each party may terminate the Agreement with one month’s prior notice unless termination is possible at any time according to Section 11.
 Until termination, the Agreement in their former version will govern the Company’s relationship with Honeypot.
 The Company does not have any other claims against Honeypot.
-   8. Changes to the terms of the Recruiting Partnership Agreement have to be made in writing and agreed to by both parties.
+   8. Changes to the terms of the Recruiting Partnership Agreement have to be made in writing and agreed to by both parties. <br /><br />

 1. **Governing Law / Jurisdiction**

    1. This Agreement shall be governed by and construed in accordance with the laws of Germany.
-The Company irrevocably submits to the exclusive jurisdiction of the German courts in Berlin over any claim, dispute or matter arising under or in connection with this Agreement or its enforceability.
+The Company irrevocably submits to the exclusive jurisdiction of the German courts in Berlin over any claim, dispute or matter arising under or in connection with this Agreement or its enforceability. <br /><br />

 1. **General Provisions**
    1. The Agreement contains the entire agreement between Honeypot and Company with respect to the subject matter hereof, and supersedes all prior and/or contemporaneous agreements or understandings, written or oral.
 Terms and conditions of the Company do not become part of the Agreement, unless Honeypot has accepted them in writing.